dlt-hub/dlt/docs/website/docs/walkthroughs/zendesk-weaviate.md

 Let's go through the code above step by step:

 1. We create a pipeline with the name `weaviate_zendesk_pipeline` and the destination `weaviate`.
-2. We initialize the Zendesk verified source.
+2. Then, we initialize the Zendesk verified source.
 We only need to load the tickets data, so we get `tickets` resource from the source by getting the `tickets` attribute.
 3. Weaviate is a special kind of destination that requires vectorizing (or [embedding](https://en.wikipedia.org/wiki/Word_embedding)) the data before loading it.
 Here, we use the `weaviate_adapter()` function to tell dlt which fields Weaviate should vectorize.
 In our case, we vectorize the `subject` and `description` fields from each ticket.
 That means that Weaviate will be able to perform vector search (or similarity search) on content of these fields.
 4. `pipeline.run()` runs the pipeline and returns information about the load process.